By Molly Patrick

 I love that I get to have this conversation with people.

-It doesn’t make sense to eat stuff that has been formulated in a lab by scientists.
+It has never made sense to me to eat stuff that has been formulated in a lab by scientists.
 It makes sense to eat things that come from the ground.

 This isn’t about learning.
 This is about unlearning and allowing food to be your medicine.
-My weekly Plant Fueled Meal Plans show you how to do exactly that.
+Our weekly Plant Fueled Meal Plans show you how to do exactly that.

 Here’s a super easy salad dressing that will make you literally crave big green salads.